Review · Other Supplements

 - 1 source attached

-Is Burn The Fat Flexible Meal Planning worth it?
+What Burn The Fat Flexible Meal Planning is, in one sentence.

-It’s a digital e-book by Tom Venuto that teaches flexible dieting (often called IIFYM) for fat loss.
-The marketing line — “eat anything you want and still lose fat” — is both true and a little oversold.
+The marketing line — “eat anything you want and still lose fat” — is both true and misleading.
 It’s true in the sense that no food is off-limits if you stay in a calorie deficit.
-It’s loose because the book still asks you to track intake, manage portions, and make choices that keep you in that deficit.
-The freedom is real; it’s just not a free-for-all.
+It’s misleading because the book still requires you to track intake, manage portions, and make choices that keep you in that deficit.
+The freedom is real, but it’s not a free-for-all.
 That distinction is the single most important thing to understand before you buy.

 What you actually get